FrontEndDev-org/create-creator/README-en.md

 ```

 ### Dot Files
 Create dot files (.*) in the templates/default directory, such as .gitignore and .npmrc.
-Note that since dot files are hidden in the file system, you need to prefix the filename with _ to handle them correctly in templates.
+Note that since dot files are hidden in the file system, you need to prefix them with _ in the template directory for proper handling.
 ```bash
 templates/default/
 ├── _gitignore  -> .gitignore